Draymond Green stunned Ime Udoka not getting more credit for Celtics' success

 - Ime UdokaAmerican basketball player and coach

-Draymond stunned Udoka not getting more credit for Celtics' success originally appeared on NBC Sports Bayarea
+Draymond stunned Udoka not getting more credit for Celtics' success originally appeared on NBC Sports Boston

 NBA playoff series are all about the adjustments each team makes from game to game, and no one knows that better than Warriors star Draymond Green.